newville/pyshortcuts/README.md

 Note that running in the Terminal is True by default, which means that each time the shortcut is used to lauch the program, a new Terminal or Command window will be created for it.
-For many command-line applications, this is approprate.
+For many command-line applications, this is appropriate.
 The extra Terminal or Command window may be unwanted for some GUI applications, and can be disabled with the `-g` or `--gui` option.